 - Is the illness my pet is experiencing terminal, or can it get better?
-Sometimes we must do extra testing to find and answer on prognosis (average amount of time we have left with our pet).
+Sometimes we must do extra testing to find and answer on prognosis (the average amount of time we have left with our pet).
 Getting the “complete picture” can help make an informed decision.

 - Pet Personality:

-- Behavior: Every pet has a unique personality – a favorite toy, a traditional behavior, a favorite nap location.
-As they become ill, these behaviors change.
+- Behaviour: Every pet has a unique personality – a favourite toy, a traditional behaviour, a favourite nap location.
+As they become ill, these behaviours change.
 They tend to become more listless and are unable to play or interact the way they did before.

 - Cleanliness: The ability to distinguish between “bathroom” locations and sleeping/playing areas is well trained into our domesticated pets.
 The lack of this distinction, the inability to wait/make it to their regular area or the inability to clean themselves is not a healthy or normal condition.

 - Nursing Care/Family Concerns: Unfortunately, Medicare does not extend to our pets.
 This is a reality we must factor into our decision-making process.
 It is not something we should feel guilty about, as it is critical in deciding what is best for our pet.
 The goal is to prevent suffering and not “suffer through it” and this goes for all members of the family, be them human or furry.

 - Finances: Have a frank discussion about how much you can realistically afford.
 This is an unfortunate reality, but knowing before going in can help make some hard decisions.

 - Nursing Care: There are no retirement communities for our fur family, so that leaves you to perform some tasks that in the human world are reserved for nurses and trained caregivers.
 Our staff can help train and provide education for your pet’s particular condition, but deciding how much time and energy you can invest in your pet’s day-to-day care is variable.
 Having both you and your pet unhappy, sleep-deprived and ill is NOT a healthy way to survive, emotionally or physically.